jixiaojie/CarND-Behavioral-Cloning-P3/README.md

 ![alt text][image7]

-After the collection process, I had X number of data points.
+After the collection process, I had 56697 number of data points.

 I finally randomly shuffled the data set and put 80% of the data into a validation set.